nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom lsetcca *<toggle>*

 The ``<toggle>`` argument enables or disables the execution of a CCA before each transmission.
-It can be set to the following values:
+You can set it to the following values:

 * ``1`` - enable CCA
 * ``0`` - disable CCA

-See the following example:
+For example:

    .. parsed-literal::
       :class: highlight